By Melinda Maryniuk, MEd, RD, CDCES

 What does “moderation” mean?

 Medical organizations such as the American Heart Association and the American Diabetes Association have defined drinking in moderation as one drink for women and two drinks for men.
 A drink is defined as 4 oz wine, 12 oz beer and 1.5 oz spirits.
 For many people, even that amount is too much and instead aiming to drink only once or twice a week is a better plan.
-Also, many people sip more than they realize – with a bigger pour in their wine glass than the recommended amount, or sweetened mixers in their cocktails contributing additional calories and carbs.
+Also, many people sip more than they realize – with a bigger pour in their wine glass than the recommended amount, or sweetened mixers in their cocktails contributing additional calories and sugar.
 Tip: Pour 4 oz (1/2 cup) wine into your favorite wine glass and see what it truly looks like!

 How may alcohol impact my health?